 This information is correct for students progressing through the programme within standard timescales.
+Option modules listed are indicative of a typical year.
+There may be some variance in the availability of option modules.
 Students who are required to undertake repeat study may be taught alternate modules which meet the overall course learning outcomes.
 Details of module delivery will be provided in your timetable.